mramine364/wcc/README.md

     <li>
         As a User, I can sign up or sign in using my email & password
         <ul>
-            <li> I added latitude and longitude to the user instance, because it's needed to sort the shops by distance
+            <li> I added latitude and longitude to the user Model, because it's needed to sort the shops by distance.
-            <li> I used Laravel commande line <pre>php artisan make:auth</pre>
+            <li> I used Laravel command line <pre>php artisan make:auth</pre>
         </ul>
     </li>
 </ul>